stackhpc/gitlab-runner-openstack/README.md

 # gitlab-runner-openstack

-This repository contains some simple [Terraform](https://www.terraform.io/) that launches a [GitLab CI runner](https://docs.gitlab.com/runner/) in an [OpenStack](https://www.openstack.org/) project that uses the [Docker executor](https://docs.gitlab.com/runner/executors/docker.html).
+This repository contains some simple [OpenTofu](https://opentofu.org) that uses Cloud-Init to launch a [GitLab CI runner](https://docs.gitlab.com/runner/) in an [OpenStack](https://www.openstack.org/) project that uses the [Docker executor](https://docs.gitlab.com/runner/executors/docker.html).